|

 St Joseph of Peace sisters.
 Six years later, in 1999 he was appointed Director of the

-Paul is currently Assistant for Spirituality to the British Jesuit Provincial.
+inter-provincial novitiate in Birmingham, which serves the Jesuit provinces of Britain, Ireland, Flanders, and the Netherlands, as well as the region of South Africa.
+Paul is now province assistant for formation and Socius of the British Province.
 He has run training courses in spirituality and retreats throughout the British Isles, as well as in South Africa and Guyana.
 For some time he edited

 Jesuits and Friends, the Province newsletter for benefactors.
 He has a particular interest in the ways in which Ignatian spirituality can prompt and support long-term social engagement.
 He was appointed Editor of The Way in July 2008.